flaregun-net/proxyflare-for-pages/README.md

-# Edgeflare for Cloudflare Pages
+# Proxyflare for Cloudflare Pages